Maryland's Genuine Progress Indicator

 We get many benefits from human knowledge and creativity, which can be measured through investment in the arts, libraries, and benefits derived from higher education.

-As a category, Services from Human Capital increased by 24%% from 2012 to 2019 and held constant from 2018 to 2019.
+As a category, Services from Human Capital increased by 26% from 2012 to 2023.
 Services from higher education increased a similar percentage during that time period, which makes up over 95% of this category.
-Services from the arts declined slightly over this period while library services increased.
+Services from the arts and library services declined around 25% over this period.

 • Higher Education